Roadwater: Governance

 Administratively, Roadwater forms part of the civil parish of Old Cleeve, a village situated 3 miles (5 km) to the north.

-The parish falls within the Somerset West and Taunton local government district and the Somerset shire county.
-Administrative tasks are shared between county, district and parish councils.
+For local government purposes, since 1 April 2023, the village comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of Somerset West and Taunton (formed on 1 April 2019) and, before this, the district of West Somerset (established under the Local Government Act 1972).

-It falls within the Bridgwater and West Somerset county constituency represented in the House of Commons of the Parliament of the United Kingdom.
+It falls within the Tiverton and Minehead county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.
-The current MP is Ian Liddell-Grainger, a member of the Conservatives.
+The current MP is Rachel Gilmour, a member of the Liberal Democrats.

 Geography

-Roadwater is a linear village, the northern section of which follows the course of the River Washford, in a deep wooded valley.
+Roadwater is a linear village, the northern section of which follows the course of the Washford River, in a deep wooded valley.
 In the centre of the village is a general store with Post Office.
 Adjacent to the store is the Village Hall and public recreation ground with Children's play area and cricket pitch.

 The village is on the Coleridge Way footpath which opened in April 2005, and follows the walks taken by poet Samuel Taylor Coleridge, over the Quantock and Brendon Hills to Porlock, starting from Coleridge Cottage at Nether Stowey, where he once lived.